 Where does the s172(1) statement go in the annual report

-The s172 statement is a significant change and very few companies have adopted it early.
+The s172 statement is a significant change and as at the date of this post (October 2019) very few companies have adopted it early.
 Among the handful that have, implementation is patchy, with an emphasis on stakeholder engagement and very little on principal decisions.
 It’s likely that practice will evolve over several reporting cycles.